Money and Values (and Tesla)

 I recently talked this through with a friend who bought a Tesla.
 In particular, he expressed some ambivalence about how it felt driving this car around town.
 On one hand, he loves how it drives, love not paying for gas, and love the sense of comfort the car provides.
 Through this lens, his purchase represents a positive set of values, like environmentalism, appreciation for fine engineering and design, and fiscal practicality.

-But he also shared that there's a voice which says, "what matters isn't so much being an environmentalist, but being seen as such."
+But he also shared that there's a voice which worries, "what matters isn't so much being an all these things, but being seen as such."
 It irks him that other people might see his Tesla as a misallocation of resources, a car payment that should have been put into savings.
 In other words, he's worried about being judged according to other people's values.

 How worried should he be?